jeffreyignaciowong/CRUD-backend/README.md

 inventory transfers from one location to another.
 I would make a history of the past transactions showing the transfers in and out of a location.
 I would add more details like unit pricing to allow for perpetual inventory records.
-I would allow the user customization like adding/editing fields.
+I would allow user customization like adding/editing fields.